Shalako (film): Censorship

+Release

+The film made its world premiere in Munich on 26 September 1968, then in San Francisco the following month.

+Reception

-Critical response
+Critical

 The film premiered in late 1968 to mixed reviews.
 Some critics thought the film was not as good as the other Westerns being made in Europe, in particular, the Italian westerns (known as "spaghetti Westerns") by which Sergio Leone, Lee Van Cleef, and Clint Eastwood were building their reputations.